HuyNgo171099/Travel-Agency/README.md

     ![Figure 3: SQL Query - City Data](images/query_city.png)

-- **Weather Data**: To retrieve Amsterdam's weather forecast, a query on the `Weather` table displays upcoming temperatures and conditions, indicating cold weather over the next four days.
+- **Weather Data**: To retrieve, for instance, Amsterdam's weather forecast, a query on the `Weather` table displays upcoming temperatures and conditions.
+Based on the output, it seems that it is going to be quite cold in Amsterdam in the next four days.

     ![Figure 4: SQL Query - Weather Data](images/query_weather.png)